 “It’s a tragedy that in the breadbasket of America – the Central Valley – one in four people struggle with hunger on a daily basis,” Graham said.
 “Fresno Madera Farm Credit and our colleagues were proud to have helped the food bank expand its facilities so it can serve even more needy families in our region.”

-Central Valley Food Bank was formed in 1992 to serve people in Fresno and over the years has expanded to serve all of Fresno County, then added Madera, Kings, Tulare and Kern counties.
+Central California Food Bank was formed in 1992 to serve people in Fresno and over the years has expanded to serve all of Fresno County, then added Madera, Kings, Tulare and Kern counties.
 Before moving into the new facility last year, Dildine said the food bank had to turn away food and volunteers because of the previous 50,000-square-foot warehouse was so cramped.
 Now, 10-15 volunteers can work safely in the space every day.

 About Farm Credit: CoBank, Farm Credit West, Fresno-Madera Farm Credit and Golden State Farm Credit are cooperatively owned lending institutions providing agriculture and rural communities with a dependable source of credit.
 For more than 100 years, the Farm Credit System has specialized in financing farmers, ranchers, farmer-owned cooperatives, rural utilities and agribusinesses.
 Farm Credit offers a broad range of loan products and financial services, including long-term real estate loans, operating lines of credit, equipment and facility loans, cash management and appraisal and leasing services…everything a “growing” business needs.
 For more information, visit www.farmcreditalliance.com

-About Central Valley Food Bank: Central Valley Food Bank is the region’s largest community-based, non-profit agency dedicated solely to ending hunger in the Central Valley.
+About Central California Food Bank: Central California Food Bank is the region’s largest community-based, non-profit agency dedicated solely to ending hunger in the Central Valley.
 It has experienced tremendous growth since its beginning in 1992, and now serves at the center of a vast network of more than 200 non-profit agencies, including schools, churches, community kitchens and more, throughout Fresno, Madera, Kings, Kern and Tulare counties.
 It also operates several food distribution and outreach programs, which combined, distribute more than 40 million pounds of food to families in need each year and serves more than 280,000 people monthly – of whom 100,000 are children.
 For more information about what Central Valley Food Bank is doing to fight hunger, visit ccfoodbank.org